Project RIDE Programs and Services

 WHAT WE DO

-Project R.I.D.E. offers therapeutic recreational horseback riding instruction to over 500 riders with disabilities.
+Project R.I.D.E. offers therapeutic recreational horseback riding instruction to over 600 riders with disabilities or special needs.
 Our goal is to improve physical, emotional and social functioning through participation in a highly structured and safe program.
 Riders’ interaction with carefully selected and trained horses improves their balance, posture, flexibility, sensory awareness and endurance in addition to increasing confidence, self-esteem, self-discipline, motivation, attention span and integration with non-disabled peers.

 WHY WE DO IT